zevbo/StateDimensionLogic/README.md

 val trim_to : t -> Set.M(Sd.Packed).t -> t
 ```

-A quick note on representation, runtime and space complexity: the map is represented as a red-black tree.
-Therefore, most queries take log(n) time, and sets add log(n) space.
+A quick note on representation, runtime and space complexity: the map is created using ```Core.Univ_map```, so it is represented as a red-black tree.
+Therefore, most queries take log(n) time, and sets add log(n) space if you keep both copies.

 ### RobotStateHistory, RobotStateHistory.t or Rsh.t